 Articles are abundant and informative.
 Some themes presented in this book are “Illustration and Stories”, “Narrative Preaching”, “Preaching to Children”, “Preacher’s Creative Process”, and many more.
 The articles are divided and arranged into eleven major themes:

 This book includes an alphabetical list of articles that makes it easier for readers to find a given topic.
 Long articles include and outline containing the points developed in the article.
 Every article includes a bibliography at the end of it, which is always helpful for further reading or investigation.

 Readers must be aware this is not a book that focuses on the preparation of a sermon, though that theme is included and well discussed.
-This book goes beyond that as topics like dressing and the preacher’s personal aspects are also included.
+This book goes beyond that, as topics like dressing and the preacher’s personal aspects are also included, just to mention few examples.
 Readers will find this book discuss anything you can think of preaching.
 This book can help readers to understand that preaching is more than the sermon and its preparation.